pfinal-nc/pfinal-nc.github.io/docs/golang/Cleaner-Go-Code-in-2025-Compact-Error-Handling.md

 data := Must(os.ReadFile("config.yaml"))
 ```

-> **Tip**: Use `Must` boldly in scripts and initialization flows, but keep explicit error handling in main business logic.
+> **Tip**: Use `Must` boldly in tool scripts, initialization flows, etc. For main business flows, explicit error handling is still recommended.

 #### Details: Safe Boundaries for Must

-- Use only in initialization, scripts, and test code.
+- Use only in initialization, scripts, or test code.
-- In production, replace with logging + os.Exit(1) or return custom errors.
+- In production, replace with logging + os.Exit(1) or return a custom error.
-- Keep explicit error handling in main business flows for traceability and recovery.
+- For main business flows, keep explicit error handling for traceability and recovery.

 ---